 The check complements existing strategies to identify students' progress in developing foundational literacy skills.

-The phonics check assesses how students blend sounds together to read a word.
+The Year 1 Phonics Screening Check assesses how students blend sounds together to read a word.

 How will my school be supported?

 Visit the resources webpage for support in administering the assessment.
-There is professional learning, resources and guides to help you.
+There are professional learning, resources and guides to help you.

 The resources webpage also has information on where to find support for teaching strategies in the classroom following the assessment.